dev-abuhurera/Bankist/README.md

 This project was built as part of learning **Advanced DOM & Events** in JavaScript.
 It covers real-world patterns used in production websites and serves as a reference for common UI interactions implemented from scratch — no libraries, no frameworks, just vanilla JS.

 ---

-> *"The DOM is not just a tree of elements — it's a living interface between your logic and your users."*